Data Processing Addendum (EMEA/UK)

 5.3 Liability.
 To the extent required by Data Protection Laws and except as otherwise set forth in the Agreement, Contentstack shall be liable for the acts and omissions of its Sub-processors to the same extent Contentstack would be liable if performing the Services of each Sub-processor directly under the terms of this DPA.

 5.4 Changes to List of Current Sub-processors.
 Contentstack may remove, replace or appoint further Sub-processors in its sole discretion.
 To the extent required by Data Protection Laws, Contentstack will inform the Customer about any changes to the list of Sub-processors in a timely fashion, which may be by announcing them to the Customer through automated notice, such as the mechanism described in paragraph 5.1 of this DPA.
-Within 10 business days after receipt of notification from Contentstack to remove, replace or appoint further Sub-processors, the Customer may object in writing on legitimate grounds based on data protection or security concerns.
+Within 10 business days after receipt of notification from Contentstack to remove, replace or appoint further Sub-processors, the Customer may object in writing.
 If Customer so objects, Contentstack will use reasonable efforts to make available to Customer a change in the affected Services or recommend a commercially reasonable change to Customer’s configuration or use of the affected Services to avoid the processing of Customer Personal Data by the objected-to new Sub-processor without unreasonably burdening Customer.
 If Contentstack is unable to make available such change within a reasonable period of time, which shall not exceed 60 days, the Customer may (upon written notice) terminate the applicable Order Form in respect only of those Services which cannot be provided by Contentstack without the use of the objected-to new Sub-processor.

 6. SECURITY & AUDIT

 6.1 Controls for the Protection of Customer Personal Data.
-Contentstack shall maintain administrative, physical, and technical safeguards for the protection of the security, confidentiality, and integrity of Customer Personal Data as set forth at www.contentstack.com/legal/security-addendum.
+Contentstack shall maintain administrative, physical, and technical safeguards for the protection of the security, confidentiality, and integrity of Customer Personal Data as outlined in Annex 2 below.

 6.2 Third-Party Certifications and Audits.
 Upon Customer’s written request at reasonable intervals during the Subscription Term and subject to the confidentiality obligations set forth in the Agreement, Contentstack shall provide a copy of Contentstack's then most recent third-party audits or certifications, as applicable, or any summaries thereof or other information that Contentstack generally makes available to its customers at the time of such request evidencing Contentstack's compliance with paragraph 6.1.